animeshpaul91/Complete-Java-Masterclass/Notes/Raising_your_standards.md

 - Get things done ASAP.
 Do not procrastinate.
 - Learn and practice consistently.
 Practice, practice and practice.
 Master one thing and become really really good at it.
 - Read regularly and consistently.

+### Resolutions for 2026:
+- Hit the Gym.
+Get Fitter.
+- Read.
+Just read more.
+- Develop music as a real hobby.
+- Upskill.